Affair of Fielding and Bylandt: Aftermath

-Dutch public opinion was incensed, both by the inspection and by what they considered Bylandt's pusillanimity that in the view of many amounted to cowardice if not treason.
-Van Bylandt demanded a court-martial to clear his name, and a blue-ribbon panel consisting of seven admiral soon acquitted him of all charges.
+Dutch public opinion was incensed, both by the inspection and by what they considered Bylandt's pusillanimity that in the view of many amounted to cowardice, if not treason.
+Van Bylandt demanded a court-martial to clear his name, and a blue-ribbon panel consisting of seven admirals soon acquitted him of all charges.
 As a consequence of the ongoing political unrest, the stadtholder ceased his resistance to unlimited convoys; the Dutch henceforth attempted to defend their full treaty rights, to the satisfaction of France, which suspended its economic sanctions.
 In response, in April 1780 Britain abrogated the Commercial Treaty of 1668 and declared that it would henceforth treat the Dutch like any other neutral nation in the conflict, and refrain from continuing to grant them the "free ship, free goods" rights.

-Catherine the Great, shocked by the incident and a similar one involving Spanish and Russian ships, issued a manifesto in which she demanded the belligerents to respect the "free ship, free goods" policy.
+Catherine the Great, shocked by the incident and a similar one involving Spanish and Russian ships, issued a manifesto in which she demanded the belligerents respect the "free ship, free goods" policy.
 France and Spain were quick to comply but the British demurred, knowing the declaration was aimed at them.
 Catherine entered into negotiations with other neutral powers, including Holland, to form the First League of Armed Neutrality.
 The Republic saw an opportunity to prevent further British seizures of Dutch shipping without having to go war against Britain, but overplayed their hand by asking for a guarantee of Dutch colonies by the League's other members, which Catherine refused to grant.
 Eventually, the Dutch dropped this demand and joined the League in December 1780.
 However, Britain declared war on the Dutch in the same month, citing their secret support for the Americans, which provided the League's other members an excuse to withhold armed assistance to the Republic.